The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Stringy Running Vacuum Model Inflation

 The helicity basis $h_L, h_R$ is related to the real linear polarization basis $h_+, h_\times$ as

 We consider the GW perturbations $h_{ij}$ to be small, propagating along the $z$ direction for concreteness.
-We thus obtain the following expression for the gCS condensate, in the linearised approximation, in conformal time (the derivative with respect to which are denoted by primes)~\cite{Alexander:2004us,Lyth:2005jf,Dorlis:2024yqw}:
+We thus obtain the following expression for the gCS condensate in~the linearized approximation and in~conformal time (the derivative with respect to which are denoted by primes)~\cite{Alexander:2004us,Lyth:2005jf,Dorlis:2024yqw}:

-As discussed in \cite{Dorlis:2024yqw}, the quantity inside the square brackets $\left[ \dots \right]$ on the right-hand-side is independent of the scale factor $a$ of the Universe, thus the gravitational CS condensate \eqref{RCSconformal} is inversely proportional to the fourth power of the scale factor $a$.
+As discussed in~\cite{Dorlis:2024yqw}, the~quantity inside the square brackets $\left[ \dots \right]$ on the right-hand side is independent of the scale factor $a$ of the Universe; thus, the gravitational CS condensate \eqref{RCSconformal} is inversely proportional to the fourth power of the scale factor $a$.

-To estimate \eqref{RCSconformal}, we first need to determine solutions to the linearized GW equations, in the modified effective action \eqref{seaE}, which read:
+To estimate \eqref{RCSconformal}, we first need to determine solutions to the linearized GW equations in~the modified effective action \eqref{seaE}, which read:

-We observe from \eqref{hLeom}, \eqref{hReom} that the presence of the Chern-Simons coupling causes the equations for left and right waves to be different, a phenomenon known as cosmological birefringence.
-On the other hand, as expected, the $\lambda$-dependent corrections \eqref{alternateRicci} do not exhibit that property.
-Thus, such terms alone ({\it i.e.} in the absence of the gravitational anomaly CS term, when $\epsilon =0$) yield zero contributions to \eqref{RCSconformal}.
-Of course, as we shall argue below, there are non-trivial, but suppressed $\lambda$-dependent corrections if $\epsilon \ne 0$.
+We observe from \eqref{hLeom} and \eqref{hReom} that the presence of the Chern--Simons coupling causes the equations for left and right waves to be different, a~phenomenon known as cosmological birefringence.
+On~the other hand, as~expected, the~$\lambda$-dependent corrections \eqref{alternateRicci} do not exhibit that property.
+Thus, such terms alone (i.e.,~in the absence of the gravitational anomaly CS term, when $\epsilon =0$) yield zero contributions to \eqref{RCSconformal}.
+Of~course, as~we shall argue below, there are non-trivial but~suppressed $\lambda$-dependent corrections if $\epsilon \ne 0$.

-To estimate those corrections we should first solve, following \cite{Dorlis:2024yqw,Dorlis:2024uei} the above equations, in order to determine the so-called mode functions for the two GW polarizations.
-Then, upon canonical quantization of $h_{L,R}$, which now become quantum operators $\widehat h_{L,R}$, we can estimate the vacuum expectation value of \eqref{RCSconformal} with respect to an appropriate quantum vacuum state, which, as in the $\lambda=0$ case of \cite{Dorlis:2024yqw,Dorlis:2024uei}, is taken to be the Bunch-Davies vacuum.
-This procedure will lead to a non-vanishing vacuum, approximately constant, expectation value for the Pontryagin term \eqref{RCSconformal} during the inflationary period (indicated by the suffix ``$I$'')~\cite{bms,Dorlis:2024yqw,Dorlis:2024uei}:
+To estimate these corrections, we should first solve, following~\cite{Dorlis:2024yqw,Dorlis:2024uei}, the above equations in~order to determine the so-called mode functions for the two GW polarizations.
+Then, upon~canonical quantization of $h_{L,R}$, which now become quantum operators $\widehat h_{L,R}$, we can estimate the vacuum expectation value of \eqref{RCSconformal} with respect to an appropriate quantum vacuum state, which, as~in the $\lambda=0$ case of~\cite{Dorlis:2024yqw,Dorlis:2024uei}, is taken to be the Bunch--Davies vacuum.
+This procedure will lead to a non-vanishing vacuum approximately constant expectation value for the Pontryagin term \eqref{RCSconformal} during the inflationary period (indicated by the suffix ``$I$'')~\cite{bms,Dorlis:2024yqw,Dorlis:2024uei}:

-which, due to the above discussion, is expected to be proportional to $\epsilon$.
+This, due to the above discussion, is expected to be proportional to $\epsilon$.